Whitburn, Tyne and Wear

-Whitburn is a village in South Tyneside in the metropolitan county of Tyne and Wear on the coast of North East England.
+Whitburn is a village in South Tyneside, in the metropolitan county of Tyne and Wear on the coast of North East England.
 It is located 3 mi north of the city of Sunderland and 4 mi south of the town of South Shields.
-Historically, Whitburn was a part of County Durham.
+Historically, Whitburn is part of County Durham.
 Other nearby population centres include Seaburn, Cleadon and Marsden.
 The village lies on a south-facing slope, part of Durham's Magnesian Limestone plateau, which overlooks Sunderland.
 The population for the combined Whitburn and Marsden Ward in the 2011 UK Census was 7,448.
 For much of its history, Whitburn was a fishing and agricultural community.
-The village contains three schools, three churches, cricket club, recreational grounds, a pub and a variety of shops.
+The village contains three schools, three churches, a cricket club, recreational grounds, a pub and a variety of shops.

-Etymology
+Toponymy

-The first written instance of Whitburn is an the Boldon Book of 1183, where the village is recorded as Whitberne.
+The first written instance of Whitburn is in the Boldon Book of 1183, where the village is recorded as Whitberne.
 This name may refer to a stream or burn running through the village.
 Alternatively, the origin could come from Hwita Byrgen, or Hwita's tumulus, the place where the Saxon nobleman Hwita was buried.
 Other possible origins are Kwit-Berne, an Anglo-Saxon word for a tithe barn, or hwīt + bere-ærn, Old English for "white barn".